Connect with the Neon Vercel Integration

 Select the Neon project, database, and role that Vercel will use to connect.

-The primary branch of your Neon project is preselected as the production branch.
+The root branch of your Neon project is preselected as your Production branch.

-You have the option to create a database branch for your Vercel development environment.
-Selecting this option creates a branch named
+The Create a branch for your development environment creates a branch named

 vercel-devand sets Vercel development environment variables for it.
 The